- Read operation according to a key item or not

 To ignore the search while going to the next or previous record, use one of the following functions:

 Modifying the value of search key

-If the value of the browse item is modified before HReadNext is used, the current record may be read again in the rest of browse by HReadNext.
+If the value of the browse item is modified before HReadNext is used, the current record can be read again by HReadNext in the rest of the browse.